Consensys/doc.web3signer/docs/HowTo/Get-Started/Start-Eth2Signer.md

 **Prerequisites**:

-* [Signing key configuration files] for the required validators.
+* [Signing key configuration files] to access the required signing keys.

 Start Eth2Signer and specify the location of the signing key configuration files with the [`--key-store-path`](../../Reference/CLI/CLI-Syntax.md#key-store-path) option.